emissary-ingress/emissary/reference/tls/mtls.md

 1. Load Istio's TLS certificates

-Istio creates stores it's tls certificates in a form that Ambassador Edge Stack is currently unable to automatically read.
+Istio creates and stores its TLS certificates in a form that Ambassador Edge Stack is currently unable to automatically read.
 Because of this, you will need to mount the `istio.default` secret in a volume in the Ambassador Edge Stack container.
 This is done by configuring a `volume` and `volumeMount` in the Ambassador Edge Stack deployment manifest.

    ```yaml
     ---